 OTHER INFORMATION: Reclamation will continue to maintain the YDP and correct design deficiencies as funds become available.
-On December 10, 2014, Reclamation signed a Memorandum of Understanding (MOU) with the Lower Basin States of Arizona, California, and Nevada and the major municipal water agencies in each State to take initial steps towards generating additional water in Lake

-Mead to reduce the risk of reaching critical reservoir elevations.
-The workgroup's objective was to aid in reducing further decline of Colorado River reservoirs by identifying, analyzing and recommending a set of options that collectively conserve at least 100,000 acre-feet of water annually in Lake Mead by reducing, replacing, or recovering a like amount of the bypass flows in a fiscally, legally, bi-nationally, and environmentally responsible manner.
-The workgroup evaluated all water flows and existing infrastructure in the greater Yuma, Arizona area where the bypass flows originate.
+On December 10, 2014, Reclamation signed a memorandum of understanding with the Lower Basin States of Arizona, California, and Nevada, and the major municipal water agencies in each state to take initial steps towards generating additional water in Lake Mead to reduce the risk of reaching critical reservoir elevations.
+The workgroup's objective was to aid in reducing further decline of Colorado River reservoirs by identifying, analyzing, and recommending a set of options that collectively conserve at least 100,000 acre-feet of water annually in Lake Mead by reducing, replacing, or recovering a like amount of the bypass flows in a fiscally, legally, bi-nationally, and environmentally responsible manner.
+The workgroup evaluated all water flows and existing infrastructure in the greater Yuma, Arizona, area where the bypass flows originate.
 The workgroup completed their report in April 2016.
 One recommendation of the workgroup was the operation of the YDP at one-third capacity to reduce bypass flows (approximately 33,000 acre-feet/year).
 Long-term, sustained operation of the YDP at one-third of full capacity could be achieved within three years of receipt of full funding.
-To accomplish this equipment replacement and upgrades are necessary for such operation of the YDP.
+To accomplish this, equipment replacement and upgrades would be necessary.

-Water and Energy Management and Development - The decrease in this activity is due to the completion of the 242 Wellfield Extension Project.
+Water and Energy Management and Development - Continues activities associated with the construction and oversight of the 242 Half Wells Project. \$713,000

-Facility Operations - Provide Information Technology (IT) related resources and services to administer, support, and manage the Distributed Control System (DCS), Yuma Area Control Systems and Services (YACSS) and Supervisory Control and Data Acquisitions (SCADA) system.
-YACSS/SCADA provide the central monitoring and control of wells, canal diversion/return facilities, and retention basins throughout the YDP and the Wellfields.
-The DCS enable remote control of the YDP equipment.
-Services provided include the purchase, installation, support, and contractual/license arrangements for IT resources, system and network administration, database administration, IT security activities, program management, and programming services.
+Facility Operations - Provides Information Management Technology (IMT)-related resources and services to administer, support, and manage the Distributed Control System (DCS), Yuma Area Control Systems and Services (YACSS) and Supervisory Control and Data Acquisitions (SCADA) system.
+YACSS/SCADA provide the central monitoring and control of wells, canal diversion/return facilities, and retention basins throughout the YDP and the Yuma-area wellfields.
+The DCS enables remote control of the YDP equipment.
+Services provided include the purchase, installation, support, and contractual/license arrangements for IMT resources, system and network administration, database administration, IMT security activities, program management, and programming services. \$1,217,564

-Continue operation and management of water quality in compliance with the Treaty.
+Continues operation and management of water quality in compliance with the Treaty.
 Reclamation has constructed water delivery systems in the United States, added storage on the Colorado River, and developed salinity control facilities under the Colorado River Basin Salinity Control Project - Title I to meet the United States' obligations under the Treaty.
 These facilities and programs permit Reclamation to maintain acceptable salinity levels in the water supplies delivered to Mexico, including the collection and analysis of data and reporting of salinity compliance.
-Continue to provide replacement waters for the flow in the bypass drain (which are not counted as part of the 1.5 million acre-feet of water required under the Treaty).
-Continue collaboration with interested stakeholders to evaluate the feasibility of the YDP as a tool to stretch water supplies on the Colorado River.
-Continue operation and routine maintenance of portions of the YDP and the Water Quality Improvement Center (WQIC) to generate potable and fire protection water for the facility; also includes electricity, heating and air conditioning, sewage disposal, and compressed air for the facility.
+Continues to provide replacement waters for the flow in the Bypass Drain (not counted as part of the 1.5 million acre-feet of water required under the Treaty).
+Continues collaboration with interested stakeholders to evaluate the feasibility of the YDP as a tool to stretch water supplies on the Colorado River.
+Continues operation and routine maintenance of portions of the YDP and the Water Quality Improvement Center (WQIC) to generate potable and fire protection water for the facility, as well as electricity, heating and air conditioning, sewage disposal, and compressed air.